-The joy of rebirth must have been similar to the feeling of winning big on online pokies!
+The joy of rebirth must have been similar to the feeling of winning big on pokies games online in NZ!

 This practise of seeking spiritual rebirth through enduring a simulated death-birth experience can be traced through four major period in history relating to the development of Druidic spirituality.

 The first period in history took place during the prehistoric age in which tribes from as far as Spain and the steppes of Russia moved towards Britain and Ireland and a culture of building megalith structures such as New Grange and Stonehenge developed.